 • injuries;

-If during an ultrasound scan the doctor does not receive the necessary information, then the patient may be assigned an additional examination, for example, a color Doppler study
+If during an ultrasound examination the doctor does not receive the necessary information, the patient may be prescribed an additional examination, for example a color examination with Doppler

-Many men are interested in the question of what the ultrasound of the scrotum shows.
-During this survey, the following information is obtained:
+Many men are interested in the question of what an ultrasound of the scrotum shows.
+When conducting this survey, the following data is obtained:

 • how many testicles are in the scrotum;

-• whether there is liquid in the shells and what is its amount;
+• is there liquid in the shells and what is its quantity;

 • testicle shapes;